juanfernandes/juanfernandes-uk/src/notes/weeknotes-10.md

 ---
 layout: "post"
 eleventyExcludeFromCollections: true
-title: 'Weeknotes #10'
+title: "Weeknotes #10"
-description: >-
-  This weeks 'weeknotes' is being posted a bit later than usual.
-I was supposed to write it on the train up to Manchester on Sunday evening, but I still can't get used to working on a laptop on the train.
+description: "This weeks 'weeknotes' is being posted a bit later than usual.
+I was supposed to write it on the train up to Manchester on Sunday evening, but I still can't get used to working on a laptop on the train."
 keywords:
   - podcasts
   - podcast